 “Nothing is good or bad but thinking that makes it so.”

 While Shakespeare was referencing something about consequence, it applies well to chemicals.
-No chemical becomes a hazard until it’s misused.
-One way to prevent misuse of a chemical is to ensure proper chemical protective clothing levels are considered for user safety.
+No chemical is hazardous until it’s misused.
+So, one way to prevent misuse of a chemical is to ensure proper chemical protective clothing levels are considered for user safety.
 The proper protective suit ensures safety for yourself and others.

 When dealing with the far-reaching range of chemicals, no one protective solution fits every situation.
 It’s important to understand the purpose behind each piece of gear and to get that gear from a reputable source.

-Read on to learn about the impetus behind each level, how it is defined, and how it came into being.
+Read on to learn about the impetus behind each level, how it is defined, and when it came into being.

 Chemical Protective Clothing Levels by Severity